abhilashjp/type/_posts/2023-06-29-how-I-increased-the-conversion-rate-of-a-mobile-app-by-60-percent.md

 ## Filter history

 A mentioned earlier, the primary search parameter was a locality, lets say a user changes the locality, it is highly likely that the rest of the search parameters will remain the same.
-With this hypothesis we made it easier for users to apply previous applied filters via filter history recommendations.
+With this hypothesis we made it easier for users to apply previously applied filters via filter history recommendations.

 <table align="center" border="1px" border-color="#dedede">
   <tr>